apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

    To check memory, use `top -d` command.

-* Make sure the following tools are installed on your local host.
+* Make sure the following tools are installed on your localhost.
   * Docker: v20.10.5 (runc ≥ v1.0.0-rc93) or above.
 For installation details, refer to [Get Docker](https://docs.docker.com/get-docker/).
   * [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): It is used to interact with Kubernetes clusters.
-  * [Install `kbcli`](./../../installation/install-kbcli.md). `kbcli` is the command line tool of KubeBlocks and is used for the interaction between Playground and KubeBlocks.
+  * [Install kbcli](./../installation/introduction.md): Choose one guide that fits your actual environments. `kbcli` is the command line tool of KubeBlocks and is used for the interaction between Playground and KubeBlocks.

 ## Initialize Playground